 Cipicchio earned her degree in neuroscience and music, and went on to obtain a master's degree from Smith in 2013.
 She hails from Southmont, N.C., and was a three-sport athlete at East Mecklenburg High School in Charlotte.

-Liz Slupinski is in her second year as an assistant coach for the Hamilton College softball program.
+Liz Slupinski is in her fourth year as an assistant coach for the Hamilton College softball program.
 Slupinski played softball at the University of Rochester from 2008 to 2011.

-Slupinski helped lead Rochester to a 113-58 record during her four-year career, and the Yellowjackets appeared in the NCAA championship regional in 2008 and 2009.
-She received University Athletic Association all-conference second team honors in 2008, and was named Liberty League all-league honorable mention in 2008 and 2009.
+Slupinski helped lead Rochester to a 113-58 record and the Yellowjackets appeared in the NCAA regionals in 2008 and 2009.
+She received University Athletic Association All-Conference second team honors in 2008 and was named Liberty League All-League Honorable Mention in 2008 and 2009.
 After missing her junior year due to a knee injury, Slupinski was an all-league second team selection in 2011.

-Slupinski also enjoyed success in the classroom, as she was named to the Liberty League all-academic team and the National Fastpitch Coaches Association All-America scholar athlete team in 2011.
+Slupinski also enjoyed success in the classroom as she was named to the Liberty League All-Academic Team and the National Fastpitch Coaches Association (NFCA) All-America Scholar Athlete Team in 2011.
 Student-athletes must achieve a cumulative grade point average of 3.5 or greater to qualify for the NFCA award.

-Slupinski graduated in 2011 with a degree in studio arts and a minor in anthropology.
+Slupinski graduated with a degree in studio arts with a minor in anthropology.
 She is from Hamburg, N.Y., and attended Hamburg High School.